DataDog/system-tests/docs/execute/binaries.md

 OR

-1. Create a file `nodejs-load-from-load` in `binaries/`, the content will be installed by `npm link` to the local folder at the location mounted as a Docker volume.
+1. Create a file `nodejs-load-from-local` in `binaries/`, the content will be installed by `npm link` to the local folder at the location mounted as a Docker volume.

 ## PHP library